 My guest today is Meg Gardiner, author of the thriller Into the Black Nowhere, which Stephen King calls “Excellent.”

-51EH80c54VLWho is Meg Gardiner?
+Who is Meg Gardiner?

 Meg Gardiner was born in Oklahoma and raised in Santa Barbara, California.
 She graduated from Stanford University and Stanford Law School.
 She practiced law in Los Angeles and taught writing at the University of California Santa Barbara.
 Meg Gardiner is the author of fourteen thrillers.